reframejs/reframe/docs/usage-manual.template.md

 ## Async Data

 A common React use case is to display data that is fetched over the network.
-The page object supports a `async getInitialProps()` property that Reframe calls every time and before the view is rendered.
+The page config supports a `async getInitialProps()` property that Reframe calls every time and before the view is rendered.
 (On both the server and in the browser.)
 We can use `async getInitialProps()` to fetch the data that ourReact components require.